1. Vali Cyber Knowledge Base

 The available actions, those not greyed out, depend on the Response Type setting for the Endpoint.
 For more information, see Response Type Settings and Alert Generation.

 Depending on the Response Type setting, the buttons in the Actions column will be either Kill or Release.
-Selecting Kill changes the status to KILLED, and a REMEDIATION tab will appear.
-Clicking that tab engages the remediation process.
+When selecting 'Kill', the tab briefly changes to 'Killing', then to REMEDIATE.
+Additionally, in the STATUS column, 'DETECTED' will change to KILLED.
+Clicking Remediate engages the remediation process.

-Alert Detail: Displays the details of an alert, allowing troubleshooting by reviewing the attack process tree and the file impacted by the malware.
+Alert Details: Displays the details of an alert, allowing troubleshooting by reviewing the attack process tree and the file impacted by the malware.

 Status